Leaf-Agriculture/docs/docs/Link_provider_connection.md

 :::

 ### Stara
-To enable Stara as a provider in the widget you need your `accessTokenClient` from Stara.
+To enable Stara as a provider in the widget you need your developer `user` and `pwd` from Stara.
 You can find more info on creating a developer account [here][stara].

 :::info
 Stara is not yet available in Link Angular